 Neil Spector, MD, is a medical oncologist, an associate professor of medicine, pharmacology and cancer biology.
 He holds the Sandra P. Coates chair in breast cancer research at Duke University Medical Center.
 He co-directs the experimental therapeutics program for the Duke Cancer Institute and is a Komen scholar.
 His book is: Gone in a Heartbeat: A Physician’s Search for True Healing.
 It tells a powerful story of his experience with Lyme disease and how a misdiagnosis led to the need for a heart transplant.
 The photo is of Dr. Spector.
 Follow him on Facebook.
-Here is a link to his website.

 Robert Mozayeni, MD, is a rheumatologist specializing in chronic inflammatory diseases with neuro-vascular as well as rheumatic manifestations.
 Dr. Mozayeni is founder and executive director of the Translational Medicine Group and chief medical officer of Galaxy Diagnostics.
 He is also co-founder and medical director of the Foundation for the Study of Inflammatory Diseases.
 More information about Bartonella here.

 Thomas Platts-Mills, MD, professor of medicine and microbiology at the University of Virginia and head of the Division of Allergy and Clinical Immunology.
 He is past president of the American Academy of Allergy, Asthma, and Immunology (AAAAI).